Dong Biwu

-Dong Biwu (董必武 (Dǒng Bìwǔ, Tung Pi-wu); 5 March 1886 – 2 April 1975) was a Chinese communist revolutionary and politician, who served as acting Chairman of the People's Republic of China between 1972 and 1975.
+Dong Biwu (董必武 (Dǒng Bìwǔ, Tung Pi-wu); 5 March 1886 – 2 April 1975) was a Chinese communist revolutionary, long-time ally of Mao Zedong and politician, who served as acting Chairman of the People's Republic of China between 1972 and 1975.

 Early life

 Dong Biwu was born in Huanggang, Hubei, to a landlord family, and received a classical education.
 In 1911, he joined the Tongmenghui, and participated in the Wuchang Uprising.
 He then went to Japan in 1913 to study law at Nihon University.
 While there, he joined Sun Yat-sen's newly-formed Chinese Revolutionary Party, later to become the Kuomintang.
 In 1915, he returned to China, organizing resistance against the Yuan Shikai regime in his native Hubei, which landed him in prison for six months.
 Upon his release, he returned to Japan to complete his law studies.
 Between 1919 and 1920, he lived in Shanghai, where he was first exposed to Marxism through a group of Communist intellectuals centered around Li Hanjun.
 Returning to Hubei, he set up a local Communist apparatus, and in 1921, he attended the 1st National Congress of the Chinese Communist Party, representing Wuhan along with Chen Tanqiu.
 Incidentally, Dong was the only other person than Mao Zedong to be present at both the founding congress of the party and the proclamation ceremony of the People's Republic of China twenty-eight years later.